 The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 All cash and cash equivalents comprised readily accessible cash balances.
-Restricted cash comprised \$8.7 million and \$7.2 million at June 30, 2019 and March 31, 2019, respectively, held in a cash reserve account pursuant to the indenture governing the Company's 12% Senior Secured Notes ("the Secured Notes") and \$316 and \$307 at June 30, 2019 and March 31, 2019, respectively, held in a restricted account as security for the property rental obligations of the Company's Swiss subsidiary.
+Restricted cash comprised \$8.7 million and \$7.2 million at September 30, 2019 and March 31, 2019, respectively, held in a cash reserve account pursuant to the indenture governing the Company's 12% Senior Secured Notes ("the Secured Notes") and \$307 at each of September 30, 2019 and March 31, 2019 held in a restricted account as security for the property rental obligations of the Company's Swiss subsidiary.